Ahmed-hessen/Remix-Task/README.md

 Use npm or yarn to install dependencies.

 4-Run the Development Server:
-Start the development server.
+npm run dev

 5-View the Application:
-Open your browser and go to http://localhost:3000.0.
+Open your browser and go to http://localhost:3000

 Project Structure: